Partner

 • Social Care Partnering Agreements.

-• Joint Working Agreements and international collaborations in the healthcare/pharmaceutical sectors.
+• Shaping and negotiating Joint Working Agreements and international collaborations in the healthcare/pharmaceutical sectors.

 • Co-Writing the NHS Wales Indemnity Policy.